 Do you have a picky eater?
 What about a future chef?
 The thing about food is that it’s something all of us have in common.
+It’s also a way to learn about cultures different than our own.
 Even if our menu is different the ritual of mealtime is something we can all relate to.
 These picture books about food can serve so many purposes from teaching about healthy eating to learning about other cultures.
 One thing they all have in common is how much fun they are to read.

 Our book lists include affiliate links.